carlobortolan/FlightSystem42/readme.md

 #### Functionality

-It is important to keep in mind that all used and displayed data is real as the app gets its data from different API's ( for more detailes view sources).
+It is important to keep in mind that all used and displayed data is real as the app gets its data from different API's ( for more details view sources).
 Therefore, you can search for any existing city/airport/flight in the world and will get live flight data and current weather conditions all around the world.
 The functionality of the app can be divided into five main functional areas: